 He held out a hand towards her as an offer to help her up out of the snow.
 The girl just sat there, frozen, staring dumbfounded at the boy with wide evergreen eyes.
 She moved aside strands of loose blonde hair that had escaped from her plaited braids.
 She blinked her eyes a few more times, rubbed them to be sure what she was seeing...just a minute ago, that branch was empty.

-After hearing no response from the girl, Jack Frost sighed in disappointment, pulling his hand away and leaped up on the branch with a whoosh of the wind, realizing that she probably didn't need his help.
-He was used to not getting an answer.
-Even then, it still seemed to upset him a bit.
+After hearing no response from the girl, Jack Frost sighed in disappointment.
+He pulled his hand away and tucked in his sweater pocket, realizing that she probably didn't need his help.
+Though he was used to not getting an answer, it still seemed to upset him.
 He just wished someone would notice him.
 A friend.
+He turned to leave with the wind when...

-Jack perked up in surprise when he heard the reply.
+Jack stopped in his tracks and perked up in surprise when he heard the reply.
+His eyes widened, his heart was soaring with excitement.

 The girl furrowed her brow when he asked such a question.
 He was standing right there, clear as daylight.